A Mighty Girl's Father's Day tribute showcases our favorite books celebrating the special father-daughter bond.

 Daddy loves to give his baby plenty of hugs — there's no better to say "I love you!"
 Dad and Baby can count along with this sweet, colorful board book, just the right size for little hands.
 It's a great way to celebrate cuddly times between a father and a daughter.
 Full of Karen Katz's vivid, appealing illustrations, this is sure to be a favorite.

 It's a perfect day for Lulu — aka Ladybug Girl — to spend with her father!
 Everything is an adventure when they're together, from hiking a trail and skipping rocks to hanging up laundry to dry.
 And as the pair make pancakes and build a birdhouse, they're also creating special memories of father-daughter time together.
 This sweet board book is perfect for fans of Ladybug Girl to read over and over with their fathers.
+Lulu also appeared in a book celebrating grandfathers this year, Ladybug Girl's Day Out With Grandpa.
 For more books starring this popular character, visit our Ladybug Girl Collection.

 In Lola at the Library, we got to see Lola's special time with Mommy; now it's Daddy's turn!
 Every night, Daddy reads to Lola, and she spends the next day acting out the story — from princesses to pilots, tigers to farmers, there's nothing she won't explore!
 This celebration of imagination and the power of books to help grow young minds pays tribute to an often treasured father-daughter ritual: storytime.